With more and more of us reaching our 50s feeling as energetic and active as ever, it can be easy to forget about getting our affairs in order.

 How much does a funeral cost?

 Could your family get together £4,271 at short notice?
-That’s the average cost of a UK funeral in 2019, but the price varies according to which city you’re in and could be even more.
-Our survey indicated that 31% of respondents did not know what to expect before the process of planning a funeral.
+That's the average cost of a UK funeral in 2019.
+However, the price varies depending on where you live, meaning it could potentially be even more than the national average.

 According to the Competition and Markets Authority, the seven most expensive towns and cities in the UK where a funeral crosses the £5,000 barrier are (from the top) Watford, London, Redhill, Guildford, Liverpool, Newport and Brighton.
 Bear in mind, that this figure represents only what it takes to cover the cost of a funeral director, coffin or urn, flowers and hearse.